jatin-dua/gmail-cleaner/README.md

-# mailer
+# Gmail Cleaner
-A Project to manage gmail mailbox using Official Gmail API
+A CLI tool that utilizes the Gmail API to batch delete emails based on user-defined filters, aiding in efficient inbox management.